GOEIC Certification Requirements for Exporting to Egypt

 - Product specifications

-- Product testing results
+- Product testing reports

 - Compliance declarations

-- Inspection findings
+- Inspection reports

 - Technical documentation